FabcanK6/FabcanK6/README.md

 # 👋 Hi there, I'm Fabian Msafiri!

 Welcome to my GitHub profile!
-I'm a passionate data scientist and clinical database scientist with extensive experience in data management, analysis, and research.
+I'm a passionate and results-oriented data scientist with extensive experience in data management, analysis, and research.
+Committed to utilizing data-driven insights to solve complex challenges and enhance operational efficiency.

 ## 🚀 About Me